Spend two full days custom-fitting our donated wheelchairs, and visit the factory where they are made

 DAY 2 Half-day guided walking tour of Antigua.
 We will explore one of the most enjoyable and walkable cities on earth visiting 16th-century monuments such as Saint Catalina Arch, Capuchins Convent, and La Merced Church.
 Visit local markets in the afternoon.
 CME lecture followed by a group dinner.

-DAY 3 Wheelchair seating at Hope Haven factory.
+DAY 3 Wheelchair fitting at Hope Haven factory.
 We will meet the families of children who have been selected to receive a wheelchair and adjust the wheelchairs to fit each individual child.
 Lunch at the factory.
 Late afternoon CME lecture followed by a group dinner.

 DAY 4 Drive to Lake Atitlan and check into our hotel.
 Afternoon boat tour with a visit to two native villages.
 CME lecture followed by a group dinner.

-DAY 5 Second day of wheelchair seating, this time in Sololá.
+DAY 5 Second day of wheelchair fitting, this time in Sololá.
 You will meet new families and feel like you are a pro as you assess and seat the children you meet.
 Lunch included.
 CME lecture followed by a group dinner.

 DAY 6 Visit the famous indigenous markets at Chichicastenango and return to Antigua.
 CME lecture followed by a group dinner.